 How to Calculate Minimum Order Quantity (MOQ)

-For example, let’s look at a buyer that purchases 550 unites from a supplier every six months, but the supplier wants to implement a 1,000-unit MOQ.
-That supplier could work with the buyer to order 1,100 units at a discounted price and ask the buyer to either pay in installments, pay a carrying fee to cover the supplier’s inventory costs or the buyer may store the products because they’ll be used in that same year.
+- Set your MOQ: After gathering all relevant data, set MOQs for each product, and create a strategy for how to implement it.
+If necessary, use bulk-buying discounts and other incentives to increase the average order volume (AOV), and work with customers where possible to maintain relationships.
+For example, say a buyer purchases 550 units from a supplier every six months, but the supplier wants to implement a 1,000-unit MOQ.
+That supplier could work with the buyer to deliver 1,100 units at a discounted price and ask the buyer to either pay in installments or pay a carrying fee to cover the supplier’s inventory costs, or the buyer may choose to store the items.

 Three Steps to Implement a Minimum Order Quantity (MOQ)